By: Michelle Uberuaga, Montana Field Organizer, Moms Clean Air Force

 To: Environmental Protection Agency

 Livingston is a small town in a rural county on the northern edge of Yellowstone National Park.
-You might imagine that we have pretty good air quality, but like every other place, we experience local pollution from vehicles.
-It’s inescapable.
+You might imagine that we have pretty good air quality, but like every other place, we have highways, freeways, and plenty of local pollution from vehicles.

-In fact, pollution from vehicles can create serious air quality concerns even in Yellowstone National Park.
-Cars often get lined up back to back, sometimes causing mile-long traffic jams.
-The air pollution is visible as it sits in the air in remote river valleys.
+In fact, pollution from vehicles can create serious air quality concerns even in national parks like Yellowstone.
+Cars often get lined up back to back, sometimes causing miles of traffic jams, or as we call them bison jams.
+The air pollution sits in the air, harming visitors health and blocking views.

-In our little town we experience pollution from vehicles regularly.
-Livingston, like many towns in Montana, sits right off of Interstate 90.
-The freeway closes when the weather gets bad and heavy truck traffic is rerouted right through our downtown, right down main street, right past our elementary school.
-Sometimes traffic gets backed up for several miles.
-Semis, cars, trucks slowly inch through town, past schools, restaurants, and sidewalks.
+Even in our little town, we experience pollution from vehicles regularly.
+Livingston, like many in towns in Montana, sits right off Interstate 90.
+When we have high wind events, the freeway is closed, and truck traffic is rerouted right through our downtown.
+Literally down main street.
+We can see back-to-back traffic, semis, cars, etc., driving very slowly right through town, past our schools, our downtown restaurants, and sidewalks.
 You can see the pollution in the air.

-My kids are also personally impacted from pollution from vehicles idling at their schools.
-Like many places, parents idle their cars during pick up and drop off, which happens on the playground.
+My kids are also impacted from pollution from vehicles at their schools.
+Like many places, parents idle their cars during pickup and drop-off, which happen on the playground.
 It’s alarming to see our playground flanked on all sides by idling cars and air pollution.
+And I know that many of my kids’ classmates suffer from asthma—Reid, Oliver, Griffin, and Bridger, to name a few.

 We can and we must do better for our kids and for our communities.